phma/daphne/README.md

 You can run Daphne in the REPL with `stack ghci` or use other Stack commands.

 # Testing both
-The test to make sure that both implementations do the same thing is not written yet.
+Run ``./test.sh` .
+This runs both implementations, check that the outputs are identical, and check that a certain sequence of bytes is present.